Argus Title-to-Data AI

 Multi-language Support

 The Generalizer is built to be multi-lingual from the ground up.
-Each language lives in its own directory (e.g., `app/prompts/en/`, `app/prompts/nl/`).
-When you make a request, the service dynamically loads the correct prompt, few-shot examples, categories, and GBNF grammar for that specific language.
+Each language lives in its own directory (e.g., `app/prompts/en/`).
+When you make a request, the service dynamically loads the correct prompt, few-shot examples, and categories for that specific language.

 How to Add a New Language